Archeryman.com Help for Archery Hunters

 Your Stand Location

-Most successful archery hunters set up a tree stand.
+My success increased when I started using tree stands.
 A tree stand has several advantages over ground hunting.
 First, deer are very cautious and are constantly looking for threats to themselves.
 They mostly look at the ground.
 I've had deer within several feet of my tree stand many times and they have no idea I'm right above them.
 Second, if you're 16 feet high and there is any breeze at all, it will carry your scent away from your stand and confuse the deer about your exact location.
 If you're on the ground, your scent will be easier to detect.
 Third, your eyes are about 20 feet high, giving you the opportunity to see farther away.
 I usually see deer before they are in range for a shot.
 These are the 3 great advantages of the tree stand.
-You can successfully hunt from the ground by using a blind, camouflage or thick brush as cover, but your chances of success go down.
+You can successfully hunt from the ground by using a blind, camouflage or thick brush as cover, but your chances of the deer detecting you go up.
+My favorite tree to put a stand in is a hemlock tree.
+Through the years I've noticed deer generally look up until they see tree branches and they don't continue to look higher.
+The thick needles of a hemlock tree provide excellent cover.

 The height of your stand is important.
 If you're too low, the deer have a better chance to see and smell you.
 If you're too high, the angle is steeper and a double lung target is more difficult.
 I prefer to have my stand at 16 feet.
 My bow is then at 20 feet.
 If the deer is at least 12 yards away, there will be a sufficient angle to hit both lungs.
 If there is really good cover, you might consider lowering your stand.